embeddedkink/lockbox-controller/README.md

+# NOTE
+The lockbox now has a webpage with which it can be controlled.
+It is recommended to use that instead.

 # Control

 This repository is part of the [EKI Lockbox project](https://embeddedkink.com/lockbox).
 This repository contains the default control software, written in Python.